SurPathHub/Dayong/.github/CONTRIBUTING.md

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8, pylint, and pyright.
+5. When you're done making changes, check that your changes pass flake8, pylint and mypy.

     ```
-    $ flake8 dayong
+    $ flake8 Dayong
-    $ pylint dayong
+    $ pylint Dayong
-    $ pyright dayong
+    $ mypy Dayong
     ```

 ## Commit Message Guidelines